StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

 ### Load data into columns of ARRAY type

-Because some versions of StarRocks does not provide the metadata of `ARRAY` column, the connector can not infer the corresponding Spark data type for this column.
-However, you can explicitly specify the corresponding Spark data type of the column in the option `starrocks.column.types`.

 The following example explains how to load data into columns of the [`ARRAY`](https://docs.starrocks.io/en-us/latest/sql-reference/sql-statements/data-types/Array) type.